billg-splunk/javashop-otel/README.md

 Enter in: 999

-We can see here, someone and he's actually in this room, someone wrote some very bad code in the form of a long Sleep !
+We can see here,  someone wrote some very bad code in the form of a long Sleep !

 ```
 if (999==myInt)